digital-asset/lib-cdm-event-specification-module/docs/autogen/CdmTypes.md

 ### `data` `FxFixing`

-  A type that specifies the source for and timing of a fixing of an exchange rate.
+  A class that specifies the source for and timing of a fixing of an exchange rate.
 This is used in the agreement of non-deliverable forward trades as well as various types of FX OTC options that require